Bedford/St. Martin's

+History

+The company was founded in 1981 by Charles Christensen and Joan Feinberg as Bedford Books, an imprint of St. Martin's Press.

 Among others works, Bedford/St. Martin's has published The Bedford Handbook and A Writer's Reference by Diana Hacker, Patterns for College Writing, The Bedford Reader, The American Promise, Ways of the World and Writer's Help.

-In 2013, Bedfor/St. Martin's made a deal with Coursera to offer instructional materials.
+In 2013, Bedford/St. Martin's made a deal with Coursera to offer instructional materials.